What is Receivable / Invoice Factoring?

 Why Receivables / Invoice Factoring?

-Achieving milestones and milestones in sales is not sufficient to actually generate cash profits; they are generated only after the sales are realized in cash.
-In a business, converting sales into cash is a difficult task than making sales itself.
-Factoring is an ultimate solution to this difficulty.
+Achieving milestones and milestones in sales is not sufficient to generate cash profits; they are generated only after the sales are realized in cash.
+In a business, converting sales into cash is a more difficult task than making sales itself.
+Factoring is the ultimate solution to this difficulty.

 Features of Receivables or Invoice Factoring

 The responsibility of realization from the customer lies with the factor.
 The credit risk associated with it may or may not fall with the factor.
 It depends on the factoring agreement whether it mentions with or without recourse factoring.